I'm an adventure lover, photographer/entrepreneur that spent four years living…

 The Isle of Skye offers some of the most beautiful hiking on this planet.
 Here’s a list of things to do and Isle of Skye travel tips to keep in mind.

-The Isle of Skye.
-The name itself sounds like a place in Game of Thrones.
+The Isle of Skye – the name itself sounds like a place in Game of Thrones.
 It’s a place so far removed from the rest of Europe, you almost feel you are in a different world.
-You simply cross a bridge into Skye and suddenly, things change up there.
+You cross a bridge into Skye and suddenly, things change up there.
 Skye is the largest and most northern major island in the Inner Hebrides of Scotland.

 I’ve always wanted to visit the Isle of Skye.
 After once seeing photographs of Man of Storr and Quiraing, I realized there was something special about Skye.
 And no doubt, the reality of its beauty met all our expectations.
 The lush green and rocky mountainside and rugged cliffs feel otherworldly but in a heavenly way.
 There’s a mythical essence of the landscape that almost feels like Jurassic Park meets Game of Thrones.

 Our original plan on visiting Scotland was to spend the majority of our time in the Scottish Highlands and the Isle of Skye.
 No offense Glasgow, but we didn’t have time for cities this trip.